Feederism (Feeding & Weight Gain)

 - 2008: Alyshia Bestard's University of Waterloo master's thesis, Feederism: An Exploratory Study into the Stigma of Erotic Weight Gain, proposed a widely-cited "feederism continuum" running from fantasy (reading and viewing material) through encouraging, feeding, and, at the rare extreme, feeding toward immobility.

-- 2011: Lesley Terry and Paul Vasey published "Feederism in a Woman", a case report in Archives of Sexual Behavior (40(3):639–645) recruited via FantasyFeeder.com, which debated whether female feederism is a distinct interest or a variant of morphophilia or sexual masochism.
+- 2011: Lesley Terry and Paul Vasey published "Feederism in a Woman", a case report in Archives of Sexual Behavior (40(3):639–645), which concluded it was unclear whether female feederism is a distinct paraphilia or a thematic variation of morphophilia or sexual masochism.

-- 2015: Kathy Charles and Michael Palkowski's book Feederism: Eating, Weight Gain and Sexual Pleasure became the most encompassing study to date, framing the practice through fat studies, identity, and consensual power exchange.
+- 2015: Kathy Charles and Michael Palkowski's book Feederism: Eating, Weight Gain and Sexual Pleasure, drawing on conversations with over twenty feeders and feedees, became the most encompassing study to date, framing the practice through fat studies, identity, and consensual power exchange.

 In practice